You can submit an application for the 2026-2027 program year below.

-Thank you for your interest in the Connecticut Master Woodland Manager (CT MWM) program.
-This application is an important step in becoming a woodland owner or manager who has the knowledge and resources to make sound forest management decisions.
-The program begins annually in September and must be completed within a year.
-The CT MWM program offers a mix of self-guided online classes and guided learning experiences in the classroom and the forest.
+Thank you for your interest in the Connecticut Master Woodland Manager (MWM) program.
+This application is an important step in becoming a woodland owner or manager with the knowledge and resources to make sound forest management decisions.
+The program begins annually in Late August or Early September and must be completed within a year.
+The MWM program offers a mix of self-guided online classes and guided learning experiences in the classroom and the forest.

 Master Woodland Manager Program Details